TimeWarpEngineering/timewarp-state/source/TimeWarp.AspNetCore.Blazor.Templates/content/TimeWarp.BlazorHosted-CSharp/Source/BlazorHosted-CSharp.Client/README.md

 ﻿The client and server applications have parallel structures.
 Both utilize the MediatR Pipeline and the Command pattern of "Model in Model out."

-# Folder Structure
+# Client Project Folder Structure
+All folders are optional if nothing will be in them feel free to delete.

 * Behaviors: This is for custom middle-ware added to the mediator pipeline.
-* Components: For shared components used in more than one Page.
+* Components: For shared components used in more than one Feature or Page.
 * Features: Organized by State.
-See below.
+See below for the structure of a `Feature`.
-* Layout: This is the sites main layout.
+* Layouts: This contains the sites Layouts.
+(Often a site will only contain a single layout)
 * Pages: Organized by Routes.
-These are the top entry points into the SPA.
-* wwwroot: static items used by the client css, js and the Entry page (index.html) to the SPA.
+* wwwroot: static items used by the client css, js and the entry page (index.html) to the SPA.

 ## Features
-Each Folder is named after the State.
+Each Folder is named after the State to which it relates.
+Example *Features/Counter*
-Items
-Example Features/Counter
-which directly contains the State (CounterState)

 In this Folder you can have
- * Actions: The Action Handler Validator Mapper
+ * **Actions**: Contains Action and the ActionHandler Grouped in Folder by Action.
+   For Example:
+      ```
+      ├───Actions
+      │   └───IncrementCount
+      │           IncrementCounterAction.cs
+      │           IncrementCounterHandler.cs
+      ```
+ * **Components**:
- * Components: Components that Utilize this State
+   Components that only depend on this State.
- * InteropObjects: Javascript to C#
+   If other states are required then the component should be moved up the directory to a `Components` folder that is a parent of all the dependent states.
- *
+ * **InteropDtos**:
+   JavaScript to C# DTOs.
+If this Feature interacts with any JavaScript libraries include the C# Interop classes here.
+   There should be a corresponding TypeScript version of these objects in the `Client.JS` Project.
+ * **State**: The definition of the State object and any of its required classes.
+ * **Features**: Contain child Features.
+(Child features have a dependency on this Feature).

+## JavaScript Interop